Keeping Our Oakmont Family Safe

 - Consistent communications with residents and families about changes in protocols to best protect the community.

-- Socially distanced activities that focus on engagement including happy hour carts, a virtual convenience store for essentials, hallway bingo, uplifting quotes chain, socially-distanced birthday parties, pen-pal programs with local students, take-home crafts, Zoom exercise and entertainment, strolling library and puzzle carts, outdoor parades, concerts, and performances, emergency kit crafting for local at-risk seniors, family video chats, and more.
+- Socially distanced activities that focus on engagement including happy hour carts, a virtual convenience store for essentials, hallway bingo, uplifting quotes chain, socially-distanced birthday celebrations, pen-pal programs with local students, take-home crafts, Zoom exercise and entertainment, strolling library and puzzle carts, outside concerts and performances by local entertainers, and performances, emergency kit crafting for local at-risk seniors, family video chats, and more.

 - Safe departure and return protocols for medical and emergency appointments outside of the building.